pixlwave/Sting-Pad/README.md

-# Stingtk-iOS
+# Sting Pad
-A music playback iOS app designed for live events.
+A music playback app for iPad and iPhone designed for live events.
+Formerly called Stingtk.

 The original RubyMotion source code is available in the rubymotion branch.